tuck1s/3d-sudoku/README.md

 ## Algorithm

-Finding _a_ solution was relatively quick and easy wih Python:
+Finding _a_ solution was relatively quick and easy wih Python, for example:

 ```
 - 1 3 - - 1 | - 3 - - - 2 | - 7 - 3 - 5 |